(Please be sure to check Kings’ website and Facebook Page for all COVID-19 related updates)

 Steps we have taken:

--As of 9am on Friday 25th September 2020, our offices will be closed to members of the general public.
+-As of 9am on Tuesday 5th January 2021, Kings offices will be closed to members of the general public/walk-in customers.

-- An appointment should be prearranged in writing, where a customer/client requires to enter one of Kings’ offices.
+- An appointment should be prearranged in writing, where a customer/client requires to enter one of Kings’ offices, to speak with one of our team.
+In the first instance and for everyone’s safety, we ask that you either call, or email our team.

--At any/all times, when attending appointments out-of-office, masks and gloves are to be worn.
+-At any/all times, when attending appointments out-of-office, masks and gloves will be worn by our staff.

 -We require any/all visitors to remain within the designated areas (marked by white and orange tape), at all times whilst being attended to by our team.